astropy/astropy-APEs/APE22.rst

 Pure Python has no language-level means to establish and enforce separations between public versus internal interfaces -- all code objects can be accessed.
-This is in contrast to languages like C++ and Java, which have language-level constructs to establish public versus private interfaces.
+This is in contrast to languages like C++ or Java, which have language-level constructs to establish public versus private interfaces.
 Differentiating between public and internal interfaces is important for everyone, users and developers alike, to know what interfaces are stable and supported, and which